-The approval of the commonly used growth inhibitor chlorpropham is not extended (implementing reg.
+The approval of the commonly used growth inhibitor chlorpropham was not extended (implementing Reg.
 (EU) No. 2019/989), and the phase out was dated 8.
 October 2020.
 Therefore, a substitute for chlorpropham was sought and found with 1,4-DMN.
 The high volatility of 1,4-DMN causes rapid dispersion through the air and poses a high risk of cross-contamination of non-treated goods.
-Such a cross-contamination is critical for all products other than potatoes (as an MRL is set for potatoes only) and of course for products from organic agriculture.
+Such a cross-contamination is critical for all products other than potatoes (MRL is set at 15 mg/kg) and of course for products from organic agriculture.